-All ingredients used in the formulation of meat, poultry, or egg products must be declared by their common or usual name in the ingredients statement, except for substances whose use has been determined to be, consistent with FDA's labeling definition, an incidental additive or a processing aid (21 CFR 101.100(a)(3)).
-For FSIS-regulated products, the Agency makes determinations of whether ingredients are incidental additives or processing aids on a case-by-case basis as discussed in the FSIS Compliance Guide on the Determination of Processing Aids.
+All ingredients used in the formulation of meat, poultry, or egg products must be declared by their common or usual name in the ingredients statement.
+Occasionally a substance may be used in a meat, poultry, or egg product whose use in that product, consistent with FDA's labeling definition, would be as an incidental additive or a processing aid (21 CFR 101.100(a)(3)).
+If an establishment believes that a substance is a processing aid or incidental additive in a meat, poultry, or egg product, it should contact FSIS for a determination.
+FSIS makes these determinations on a case-by-case basis, as discussed in the FSIS Compliance Guide on the Determination of Processing Aids.